pedrohenriquecordeiro/breweries-case/readme.md

 ## Overview

-**Breweries Case** is a modular, cloud-native data platform for ingesting, processing, validating and analyzing brewery data at scale.
+**Breweries Case** is a modular, cloud-native data platform designed for ingesting, processing, validating and analyzing brewery data at scale.
 Built on Google Cloud Platform (GCP), it implements a layered data lakehouse architecture (Bronze, Silver, Gold) and orchestrates ETL workflows using Apache Airflow and Kubernetes.
-The platform ensures data quality, reproducibility and scalability, making it suitable for analytics and reporting use cases.
+The platform ensures data quality, reproducibility and scalability, making it ideal for analytics and reporting use cases.

 ## Codebase Breakdown

 ### Core Components

 - **ETL Pipelines (`src/pipeline/`)**
-  - **bronze/**: Ingests raw data from the Open Brewery DB API, stores it as JSON in GCS and manages incremental/full loads with metadata.
+  - **bronze/**: Ingests raw data from the Open Brewery DB API, stores it as JSON in GCS and manages incremental or full loads with metadata.
   - **silver/**: Reads raw data from bronze, applies schema enforcement and deduplication and writes curated Delta Lake tables to GCS.
   - **gold/**: Aggregates curated data from silver, producing analytics-ready Delta tables for downstream consumption.